 Mallika Sherawat, Tusshar Kapoor, Kiku Sharda & Others In ALT Balaji’s First Horror-Comedy Show

 ALT Balaji is all set to spook and poke the funny bone of their audiences, with an all new horror-comedy - Booo...
 Sabki Phategi.
 Bollywood actors, Mallika Sherawat and Tusshar Kapoor will make their digital debut with this show.
 The story revolves around a group of friends who plan to spend a few nights at a desolated resort managed by a blind caretaker.
-The group ignores all the paranormal actives taking places in this empty and spooky place.
-Mallika Sherawat plays a walking ghost, Haseena on the show.
-Things turn horrific when members of the group become ghosts after getting killed and start attacking the others!
+The group ignores all the paranormal activities taking place in this empty and spooky place.
+Mallika Sherawat plays a walking ghost, Haseena, on the show.
+Things turn horrific when a few members of the group become ghosts after getting killed and start attacking the others!

 About The Show